adityabachu/JavaProgramming/README.md

  ### Object code
  It is the program which can be interpreted by the system.
- I
+ It contains 0's and 1's
-t contains 0's and 1's
+ It is obtained by compiling the source code.